How Brokers Can Create A Business Plan For Real Estate In 3 Steps

 ➡️ Build an online presence

-An easy-to-use website, social media presence, and video content will all help you make your first sale.
+An easy-to-use website, social media marketing, and video content will all help you make your first sale.

 Different parts of your website will need to be revisited at different times.
 For example, you’ll want to update your blog at least monthly, while your “About us” section may only change every few years.

-Many companies offer website packages with a listings template, and almost all brokerages use these platforms and focus on this feature.
+Many companies offer website packages with a listing template, and almost all brokerages use these platforms and focus on this feature.

 Your website should highlight your expertise and explain how you can help them successfully buy or sell property.